gruppe-adler/grad_civs/README.md

-maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesInVehicles | [1500,6000]   | Minimum and maximum distance to players that civilians in vehicles can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1). debugFps                 | 0             | Toggles fps monitoring mode (0/1). onSpawn                  | ""            | Code to execute on civilian spawn.
+maxCivsInVehicles        | 10            | Maximum number of civs in vehicles. maxCivsResidents         | 20            | Maximum number of civs that are residents, mostly doing their thing at home. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. spawnDistancesResidents  | [500, 1000]   | Minimum and maximum distance to players that civilians living in houses spawn in. spawnDistancesOnFoot     | [1000,4500]   | Minimum and maximum distance to players that civilians on foot can spawn in. debugCivState            | 0             | Toggles civ behavior debugging mode (0/1). debugFps                 | 0             | Toggles fps monitoring mode (0/1). onSpawn                  | ""            | Code to execute on civilian spawn.
 Passed parameters are: [civilian,vehicle (objNull if on foot)].